Camera Accessories Every Photographer Must Have

 As outdoor photographers, we needed something to shield our camera from the elements—rain, sand and snow.

-The rain sleeve features a unique eyepiece opening that adapts to most camera viewfinders, allowing composition of shots through the camera’s lens, not through the plastic.
+Camera rain sleeve: you’ll find a variety of rain sleeves that features a unique eyepiece opening that adapts to most camera viewfinders, allowing composition of shots through the camera’s lens, not through the plastic.
 It can be used either hand-held or on a tripod.

 AMAZON Landscape Photography Books: